Rust’s Borrow Checker: How It Prevents Memory Bugs (and Where You Still Need to Be Careful)

 fn make_tag<'a>(label: &'a str) -> Tag<'a> {

-Tag { label } // Caller controls lifetime
+Tag { label } // Caller controls the lifetime

 }